 For information on using passwordless authentication within the session, see In-session passwordless authentication (preview).

 Azure Virtual Desktop (classic) doesn't support this feature.

 Single sign-on is available on session hosts using the following operating systems:

-You can use the Windows Desktop client on local PCs running Windows 10 or later.
+- Windows Desktop client on local PCs running Windows 10 or later.
 There's no requirement for the local PC to be joined to a domain or Azure AD.
-You can also have a single sign-on experience when using the web client.

 Enable single sign-on

 To enable SSO on your host pool, you must customize an RDP property.
 You can find the Azure AD Authentication property under the Connection information tab in the Azure portal or set the enablerdsaadauth property to 1 using PowerShell.

 If you enable SSO on your Hybrid Azure AD-joined VMs before you create the Kerberos server object, you won't be able to connect to the VMs, and you'll see an error message saying the specific log on session doesn't exist.

 Allow remote desktop connection dialog